WormBase/xvi_iss_2022/Berger D. et al., 2021/README.markdown

 Let's try to follow the same steps that these researchers used to perform their analysis using WormBase ParaSite.

-## Task 1: Browse and Download *S. mansoni*'s reference genome from WormBase ParaSite
+## WormBase ParaSite Genome Browsing and Downloads

 The researchers had to download The *S. mansoni* reference genome from WormBase Parasite to perform their genomic analyses.

-#### Task 1a: Browse the genome list of WormBase ParaSite and S. mansoni genome statistics.
+### Task 1: Browse the genome list of WormBase ParaSite and S. mansoni genome statistics.

 1. Go to WormBase ParaSite (https://parasite.wormbase.org/).
 ![](figures/home.png)